dettonville/dettonville.org/content/news/2017-06-02-mapstruct-1_2_0_Beta3-is-out.md

 ### Next steps

-Beta3 is planned to be the last Beta release for MapStruct 1.2.
+Beta3 is planned to be the last Beta release for Dettonville 1.2.

 So please give it a try and let us know as soon as possible if you run into any trouble.
 If no further critical bugs show up, we'll do one CR (candidate release) in a few weeks, followed by the Final which should be in your hands in the summer.